Rescue ropes needed after mobility scooter rolls down bank

 AdvertisementAdvertise with NZME.

-Wellington Free Ambulance reported the patient was being attended to and would likely be transported to hospital.
+Wellington Free Ambulance reported one patient was transported to Hutt Hospital with minor injuries.